 The Company's CEO does not make any recommendations as to his own compensation and such decisions are made solely by the Compensation and Human Capital Committee with the advice of its independent consultant.
 The Compensation and Human Capital Committee determined Mr. Kurzius' compensation, including base salary, performance targets and the value of the annual and long-term awards privately in executive session.

-Aside from the Company's CEO, no executive officer of McCormick determined or provided the Committee with recommendations regarding the amount or form of executive or director compensation to the Committee during fiscal 2020.
+Aside from the Company's CEO, no executive officer of McCormick determined or provided the Committee with recommendations regarding the amount or form of executive or director compensation during fiscal 2022.

 Elements of Executive Compensation